RedPitaya/RedPitaya/doc/appsFeatures/examples/genRF-exm3.rst

 ***********

 This example shows how to program Red Pitaya to generate analog signal on external trigger.
 Red Pitaya will first wait for trigger from external source and start generating desired signal right after trigger condition is met.
-Red Pitaya is able to generate signals in range from DC to 50 MHz with output voltage range from -1 to 1 Volt.
-Generated signal can be observed by an Oscilloscope.
+Voltage and frequency ranges depends on Red Pitaya model.

 Required hardware
 *****************